Suffrage anniversary commemorations highlight racial divide

 Doris Kelley, a former Democratic Iowa House representative who chairs the state’s 19th Amendment Centennial Commemoration, said it’s important to remember the historical context that suffragists navigated while acknowledging the movement’s complexities.
 The logo of Iowa’s centennial commemoration “Hard Won, Not Done,” Kelley said, is a nod to that unfinished history.

 In June, protesters in Iowa demanded that Iowa State University remove the name of suffragist and alumna Carrie Chapman Catt from a building because of white supremacist and anti-immigrant statements attributed to her.
-Kelley said the protesters “need to understand history” and that Catt and other suffragists had to engage in the white-supremacist politics of the time.
+Kelley said the protesters “need to understand history” and the complex political environment that suffragists were navigating in that era to make progress toward equality at the ballot box.

-“I think people need to stop and think that she was the one that had the winning plan in the very end,” Kelley said.
-“And as we all know, as a former state representative myself, there are times that you have to … do certain things and give a little to get something done.”

 In North Carolina, Janice Jones Schroeder, a member of the Lumbee Tribe of North Carolina, said she was impressed that organizers of the state’s suffrage anniversary activities thought to include her in a commemoration event last September on the lawn of the statehouse.